taqiTahmid1999/webLearning/git-github.md

 This command is convenient for synchronizing your local branch with the corresponding branch on the remote repository.
 However, it's important to note that `git pull` automatically performs a merge, which may lead to merge conflicts if changes have been made both locally and remotely.

 If you prefer more control over the merging process or want to review changes before merging, you can use `git fetch` followed by `git merge` or `git rebase` separately.

+17. ***git merge <branch_name> -m "Message"***:  Usually when we have two branch, that we want to merge the result merge will be the branch where we currently are.
+It is a good idea to merge a feature branch with the main branch when we are in main branch.
+So that the merged branch will be the main branch.

 ***